The Fractional Porous Medium Equation on noncompact Riemannian manifolds

 Once the fractional Green function has been shown to be well defined, one can introduce, for any sufficiently regular function $ \psi $, its \emph{fractional potential} by means of the following ``convolution'' formula:

-The symbol $ (-\Delta_M)^{-s} $ is not employed by chance, since the spectral theorem ensures it turns out to be the real inverse operator of $ (-\Delta_M)^s $, at least on appropriate subspaces of functions.
+The symbol $ (-\Delta_M)^{-s} $ is not employed by chance, since it turns out to be the true left-inverse operator of $ (-\Delta_M)^s $, at least on appropriate subspaces of functions (for more details see Lemma \ref{lemma-inv} below).
 We will often deal with potentials of \emph{nonnegative bounded and compactly supported} functions, for which Assumption \ref{general} guarantees that $ (-\Delta_M)^{-s} $ is both well defined and it satisfies suitable two-sided bounds, see Lemma \ref{boundgreen} below.

 In some of our results, we will need the following stricter assumptions.

 \begin{assum} We require that $M$ is an $N$-dimensional Cartan-Hadamard manifold, namely that $M$ is complete, simply connected and has everywhere nonpositive sectional curvature. \end{assum}